pinterest tag

 Photo by Jack Deng on Unsplash

 The Othello Tunnels, part of the old Kettle Valley Railway, provide a unique and scenic walk through a series of historic railway tunnels and bridges.
-Additionally, Hope is the gateway to several provincial parks, including Coquihalla Canyon Provincial Park, perfect for hiking, picnicking, and soaking in the breathtaking mountain views.
+Additionally, Hope is the gateway to several provincial parks, including Coquihalla Canyon Provincial Park, which is perfect for hiking, picnicking, and soaking in breathtaking mountain views.
 With its rich history and scenic landscapes, Hope is a charming stop to kick off your journey to Jasper.

-[TRAVEL ADVISORY: Please note that the Othello Tunnels are only partially open at this time.
-Check for updates here.]
+Travel advisory: Please note that the Othello Tunnels are only partially open at this time.
+Check for updates here.

 Onwards to Kamloops